I remember playing outside as a child and returning home to find long green weeds sticking to my clothes. My socks were often covered with them!

 I left my infuser in for ten minutes but five to fifteen minutes is fine.
 It depends upon the preferred strength of the tea.

-This tea can be drunk up to three times a day.
+Its ok to drink this tea up to three times a day.

 It was pleasantly surprising to find that even the tea smelt of fresh cut grass.
 I felt like I was drinking in a lovely sunny day.

 To store the rest of my dried cleavers I put them into in a sealed brown paper bag.
-Dried herbs can be stored for between one and two years but I always put their expiry date on for a year from the date they are dried.
+I store dried herbs for one year and always put their expiry date on for a year from the date I dry them.

 Labelling the bag of herbs I included the expiry date and suggested uses of the herb.

 I’m pleased I like the taste of the tea because I have read that it may help support the body as a lymphatic cleanser.
 Due to having breast cancer many years ago this attracted me to this herb.
-Mainly because my cancer was found in my lymph nodes.
+Mainly because of finding my cancer in my lymph nodes.

 I also read that cleavers may support the body with regards to cysts.
 Again this interested me because my doctors informed me that my remaining breast is very cystic.
 This means that it can feel lumpy which doesn’t help when I test myself for lumps.